TranPhucVinh/C/Physical layer/Thread/README.md

 For efficient implementation, suspend and resume threads must be implemented with OOP.
 Check [the corresponding document in CPP](https://github.com/TranPhucVinh/Cplusplus/tree/master/Physical%20layer/Thread#suspend-and-resume-threads) for that implementation.

 **Must not use pthread_kill() with SIGSTOP and SIGCONT to suspend and resume thread**: Although pthread_kill() can send signal between threads, SIGSTOP and SIGCONT are supported only for process, not thread so we can't use those 2 signals to suspend and resume threads.
+This will also cause [deadlock](Documents/Deadlock.md#deadlock-when-using-sigstop-and-sigcont-to-suspend-and-resume-a-thread)
 # [API](API)
 * Thread creation
 * Inter-task communication